 - Ranger.
 There is no benefit useful to a bard that you could gain from taking a few levels in ranger that you couldn’t get along with other, better benefits by going a different class.

 - Rogue.
 What’s better than being proficient in at least five skills?
 How about proficiency in yet another skill and a damage boost with most weapons you’re likely to use?
 We considered making this green because anything more than a single-level dip quickly is worth less for the investment (you are already using your bonus action to inspire people, so Cunning Action is less useful to you), but the benefits from just one level really match the theme of the bard, and if you pair a College of Swords bard with a Swashbuckler rogue (both options from Xanathar’s Guide to Everything) you can make use of all your features with minimal competition for your action economy.

 - Sorcerer.
 Since Charisma is already going to be your highest ability score, sorcerer is a great option if you’re looking to add spells to your repertoire.
 Though both bard and sorcerer have a notably limited spell list, there isn’t a whole lot of overlap between the two and you can certainly find a number of offensive spells in the sorcerer list that can be of great use.

 - Warlock.
 A two-level dip into warlock is probably the single best multiclass option for bards.
 With a single level, you get access to the best cantrip in the game: eldritch blast.
-With a second level, you can make the best cantrip in the game even better by adding your Charisma bonus to the damage, in addition to getting access to your choice of Pact Boon.
+With a second level, you can make the best cantrip in the game even better by adding your Charisma bonus to the damage.
 What’s more, you can still advance bard to level 18 off that dip and get access to 9th-level spells from any class.
 Oh, and the spell slots you get from this dip are in addition to the spell slots you get from bard, as opposed to the warlock levels counting toward your level on the multiclass spellcasting table, meaning that you actually can get a maximum of six 1st-level spell slots.
 Plus, the musician who sells their soul to the devil to play music is a fantastic trope worthy of being played.
 Alternatively, a bard may look to the mysterious and beautiful archfey as a kind of muse.
 The options are many and varied.